howerj/libforth/readme.md

 * Error handling could be improved - the latest word definition should be erased if an error occurs before the terminating ';'.
 And trap handling should be done in pure forth, instead of as a hybrid which is currently is.
+* Make a debian package for the Forth interpreter.
 * For a Forth only related "To-Do" list see the end of the file [forth.fth][].
 * A compiler for the virtual machine itself should be made, as a separate program.
 This could be used to make a more advanced read-evaluate loop.